omarbessaa/RMI-Java-TP/README.md

 # Remote Method Invocation using java
-it's a simple code to practice
+it's a simple code to practice the RMI in java